gunitinug/vlsmc/README.md

 [See it in action here](https://www.youtube.com/watch?v=tte1yNb9ZrQ)

-## What if there are more subnets to allocate but we ran out of space?
+## What if there are more subnets to allocate but we run out of space?

 Here, subnets C,D,E can't be allocated because we run out of space in 192.168.0.0/24.